 Although the contest officially closed August 2, 2013, we will continue documenting ongoing innovation in this area, so please submit yours!
 The following five projects were chosen by a distinguished panel of judges including Cathy Davidson (HASTAC), Joi Ito (MIT), Nishant Shah (Luneborg University and Center for Internet and Society, Bangalore), Audrey Watters (techno-badgerings), Dan Atkins (University of Michigan), Caroline Woolard (Artist), and Paul Kim (Stanford University).
 Winners received a $2000 honorarium and were invited to present at a summit on Reclaiming Open Learning at UC Irvine on September 26-27, 2013.
 DS106: Enabling Open, Public, Participatory Learning.
 Digital Storytelling 106--better known as "ds106"--sprouted in 2010 as a computer science class on digital storytelling at University of Mary Washington in Fredericksburg, Virginia.

 Rice Institute is primarily based in the work of British psychoanalyst Wilfred R. Bion and subsequent developments in the late 20th century.
 Convinced of the importance of considering not only the individual but also the group of which the individual is a member, in the late 1940s Bion conducted a series of small study groups at London’s Tavistock Institute of Human Relations.
+He reported his experiences in a series of articles for the journal Human Relations and later, as the book Experiences in Groups (Bion, 1961).
 Center for the Study of Groups and Social Systems.
 Connected Learning.
 Connected Learning.
 About - Hive NYC.
-Over the last five years, Mozilla Hive NYC Learning Network has emerged as a dynamic force for learning and engagement.
+Launched in 2009 with generous support from the John D. and Catherine T.

-Within the United States, we offer leadership and creativity programs that offer community-building experiences and directly address the challenges that self-directed learners face on a daily basis.
 Www.preservenet.com/theory/Illich/Deschooling/intro.html.
 Contents Introduction xix 1 Why We Must Disestablish School 1 2 Phenomenology of School 25 3 Ritualization of Progress 34 4 Institutional Spectrum 52 5 Irrational Consistencies 65 6 Learning Webs 72 7 Rebirth of Epimethean Man 105 Introduction I owe my interest in public education to Everett Reimer.